Bogdansky/CatPicker/README.md

 # CatPicker
-This app I want to create when I watch a funny mem
+This app I want to create when I saw a funny mem